fredvs/wayland-pascal/README.md

 To compile-link the demos, you will need to create a library.
 The code  is in /src/wayland_wrapper.c and instruction how to compile is in begin of code.

-Copy that libwayland_wrapper.so in /src.
-That library is only needed for linking.
+Copy that libwayland_wrapper.so in /lib or /usr/lib.